ravi18011991/smartcertificate/README.md

 Design Options:
 ---------------
-Design option of Smart Certificate provide many design option to make good looking Certificate.
+Design option of Smart Certificate provide many design option to make good looking Certificate.Design option is-Certificate type, border image,border lines,water mark image,Signature image,logo seal etc.

-Design option is-Certificate type, border image,border lines,water mark image,Signature image,logo seal etc.
+Now you save your settings by clicking Save Button.You can get the certificate and share the certificate on linkedin by Clicking the button ‘ADD to Linkedin’ if it linkedin options was enabled earlier.

 Smart Certificate Search:
 ------------------------